 Which Islands to Visit: Luxury Getaway to Tongatapu

 Tongatapu is the main island of Tonga and an easy option for a fly-and-flop holiday.
 The island group has four-star hotels, lodges and apartments in the capital, Nuku’alofa, while unique treehouse and beachfront resorts can be found on the east side of the main island.

 Some of Tonga’s top experiences are available from the wharf in Nuku’alofa, including whale swimming and scuba diving, while private boat charters can be hired to explore the surrounding islands and their snorkelling spots.

 As for sticking to dry land, there is an interesting selection of natural and historical attractions, such as the impressive Mapua ‘a Vaea Blowholes, the landing site of the first European to the islands, Abel Tasman, and the ancient Ha’amonga ‘a Maui megalithic trilithon.
 These and more can be discovered on private tours of the island.

 The small metropolis of Nuku’alofa also makes a good base for sampling South Pacific cuisine at restaurants lining the waterfront.

-Luxury Travel to Ha’apai
+Which Islands to Visit: Luxury Getaway to Ha’apai

 Those postcard photos of palm-topped islands, sandy shores and fringing coral reefs were probably taken here in the island group of Ha’apai.
 A short scenic flight from Tongatapu can bring you to this central island group made up of 62 islands, most of which are uninhabited.